Overview

 What Is an Acoustic Neuroma?

-An acoustic neuroma, also known as a vestibular schwannoma, is a non-cancerous tumor of the auditory nerve that can interfere with hearing and balance.
+An acoustic neuroma, also called a vestibular schwannoma, is a non-cancerous tumor of the auditory nerve.
+It can affect your hearing and balance.

-Acoustic neuromas are made up of schwann cells, which form a protective sheath on peripheral nerve fibers.
-When the body overproduces schwann cells in the ear, these slow-growing tumors press on the nerve in the inner ear, impacting hearing and balance.
+Acoustic neuromas are made up of schwann cells that cover your peripheral nerve fibers.
+When your body makes more schwann cells than your ear needs, it can cause an acoustic neuroma.
+The neuroma can press on the nerve in your inner ear.
+This can impact your hearing and balance.

-In rare cases, acoustic neuromas can get particularly large, pressing on the facial nerve or on parts of the brain, affecting neurological function or blocking the normal flow of cerebrospinal fluid.
-This situation can be life threatening.
+In rare cases, acoustic neuromas can grow large.
+When this happens, they can press on your facial nerve or on parts of the brain.
+This can affect how your brain works or block the flow of cerebrospinal fluid, which is protective fluid around your brain and spine.
+This can be life-threatening.

-• Bilateral acoustic neuromas are usually only found in patients with the genetic condition known as neurofibromatosis-2 (NF2).
-This inherited condition predisposes carriers to develop tumors in the nerves of the head and spinal cord, leading to hearing and vision problems.
+- Bilateral acoustic neuromas affect both ears.
+They are usually only found in people with a condition called neurofibromatosis-2 (NF2).
+This genetic condition makes it more likely that someone will develop tumors in their head and spinal cord nerves.